Cylinder Requalification

 The required testing frequency is as follows:

-• ISO9809-1 gas cylinders must be tested every 10 years
+• ISO9809-1 gas cylinders need to undergo a periodical inspection every 10 years

 img